What does Greek word omicron mean?

-What does Greek word omicron mean?
+What is the definition of Omicron?
 How the Covid variant names are chosen

 WHO has faced criticism from some quarters for skipping two letters of Greek alphabet while naming new variant